Home Feature EXCLUSIVE: “I Had Planned A Lot, Was More Confident” – Tanush Kotian On His Breakthrough Season For Mumbai

 Speaking to Cricfit about his courageous effort, Tanush Kotian said,

 “I was not that confident while walking into bat.
 But once I started timing the ball well, I got the game’s heat.
 Then, I started enjoying my batting.
 I had to do it for my team.
-I had done it before, so I had the confidence of doing it again for my team.”
+I had done it before, so I had the confidence to do it again for my team.”

 The all-rounder scored 93 runs, with nine boundaries and a six.
-However, he was left dejected as he was dismissed by Vicky Otswal, with the first innings score leveled.
-He went for a paddle sweep, but the ball went fine enough to rattle the stumps.
-The game eventually ended in a tie on the first innings score, with neither Mumbai nor Maharashtra qualifying for the knockouts.
+However, he was left dejected as he was dismissed by Vicky Otswal, with the first innings score levelled.
+The game eventually ended in a draw, with neither Mumbai nor Maharashtra qualifying for the knockouts.

 Sharing what was going on in his mind before the dismissal, Tanush said,